AramWondergem/waterwoorden/README.md

     ```bash
     npm install
     ```

+6. **Add two csv files to the project**: add the following two files in `src/assets`

+    - waternamen03_R_mensgemaakt.csv
+    - waternamen03_L_natuurlijk.csv

+    with the following setup for the csv file

+    ```csv
+    word,synonyms,definition

+    example:
+    rak,"gewade, gewas, ongemak, rak",ondiep voor schepen gevaarlijk water
+    ```
-6. Start the Development Server
+8. **Start the Development Server**
     ```bash
     ng serve
     ```

-7. Open your browser and go to [http://localhost:4200](http://localhost:4200) to view the app.
+9. Open your browser and go to [http://localhost:4200](http://localhost:4200) to view the app.